DCIS (ductal carcinoma in situ) is a non-invasive breast cancer.

-After discussing the benefits and risks with your health care provider, we encourage you to consider joining a clinical trial of a new treatment for DCIS.
+After discussing the benefits and risks with your health care provider, we encourage you to join a clinical trial if there is one right for you.

-BreastCancerTrials.org in collaboration with Susan G. Komen offers a custom matching service that can help you find a clinical trial that fits your health needs.
+BreastCancerTrials.org in collaboration with Susan G. Komen® offers a custom matching service to help find clinical trials that fit your health needs.

 Learn more about clinical trials.

-For women with early breast cancer, radiation therapy is given after lumpectomy (also called breast conserving surgery).
-However, there are questions about the need for radiation therapy after lumpectomy for DCIS.
+Since radiation therapy after lumpectomy for DCIS doesn’t improve survival, there are questions about the need for all women to get radiation therapy after lumpectomy for DCIS.

-The Oncotype DX test for invasive breast cancer has been modified to help predict the chance that DCIS will return as DCIS or invasive breast cancer .
-This could help identify which cases of DCIS would benefit most from radiation therapy after lumpectomy (and which women might be treated with lumpectomy alone) .
-This test needs further study and is not yet part of standard practice.
+The Oncotype DX test for invasive breast cancer has been modified to help predict the chance DCIS will return as DCIS or invasive breast cancer [17-18].

-Learn more about Oncotype DX for invasive breast cancer.
+Learn more about Oncotype DX and treatment for invasive breast cancer.